 As traders, we are dedicated to proving the logic of our strategies over and over again.
 However, this logic will not always work out the way it was intended.
-There are many factors that may divert the course of logic due to the unpredictable nature of the market.
-If you’ve been in the industry long enough, you will know that no strategy is 100% loss proof.
+Many factors may divert the course of logic due to the unpredictable nature of the market.
+If you’ve been in the industry long enough, you will know that no strategy is 100% loss-proof.
 At the end of the day, it is a probability game, where risk management should be added for protection from the time that the trading strategy fails on its logic.

-There are many reasons why logic may fail and I believe that there may be no logic to the market.
-A trading market is a chaotic place where different motivations gather at the same arena with their specific motives.
+There are many reasons why logic may fail, and I believe that there may be no logic to the market.
+A trading market is a chaotic place where different motivations gather in the same arena with their specific motives.

-Sometimes it happens during peak and demanding hours and sometimes even random ones.
-The multiples of participants have varieties of motivations and strategies that the market’s logic cannot be coordinated and boiled down to one specific motive.
+Sometimes, it happens during peak and demanding hours, and sometimes even random ones.
+The multiple participants have varieties of motivations and strategies that the market’s logic cannot be coordinated and boiled down to one specific motive.
 This is why one strategy or logic cannot be driving the market.

 There could be some logic that may work out.
 Previously, it was discussed that there could not be, but let’s say there are.
 These logics would then become known through common knowledge.
-Yet, this title “Common knowledge is a trap” has given the answer away.
+Yet, the title “Common knowledge is a trading trap” has given the answer away.

 Common knowledge could then definitely be a trap because there are different types of participants in the market.
 Most of us are simple traders with no ability to affect market prices or market moves.
 This is because our money is not heavy enough to affect large liquidated markets.

 However, there are some who can affect the price and influence the market.
 This is the game of the large institutions.
-They have huge capital which can move markets and by placing orders it will cause a reaction in price.
-They can make impressions, all kinds of traps and false momentum games around common knowledge.
+They have huge capital, which can move markets by placing orders, which will cause a reaction in price.
+They can make impressions, all kinds of traps, and false momentum games around common knowledge.

 Common knowledge is pretty much all the ideas that are thrown around in classrooms and the simple/beginner’s market education.
 Basically, it’s Fibonacci, trend lines, daily pivot levels around moving averages like MA200 and EMA100, etc.

-Professional traders know how to work around these indicators, and also know how common knowledge instructs traders to act upon.
+Professional traders know how to work around these indicators and traps and also know how common knowledge instructs traders to act upon.

-One of the main tricks that the Hedge Funds and large institutions etc. prefer to engage in, is to occasionally allow these common knowledge strategies to work for them.
-They’re then able to cash money out of these strategies over and again.
+One of the main tricks that the Hedge Funds and large institutions, etc., prefer to engage in is to occasionally allow these common knowledge strategies to work for them.
+They’re then able to cash money out of these strategies over and over again.
 This creates the false illusion that common knowledge strategies do consistently work.

 Another reason why strategies can fail is that there are thousands of different logics, some of which contradict the others.
 Some are momentum strategies that try to catch an already moving market, while others are trying to catch reversals.
 Some are playing the opposites, while others are playing the positives.

-Even if you can predict the major moves of the market, your success ultimately depends on how you enter trades according to your risk management strategy.
+Even if you can predict the market’s major moves, your success ultimately depends on how you enter trades according to your risk management strategy.

 If you’re able to predict major moves, sometimes you can’t measure the drawdown or the opposite movement that will happen before it moves in your direction.
 Even so, you won’t have the money or patience to hold on until it turns.